Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script moves a file betty to another directory
+This script deletes a file